Home

 • They are less messy.

-• Colored pencil marks do not erase as readily as graphite marks.
+• Colored pencil marks do not erase as easily as graphite marks.

-• Blending the colors requires more skill than blending graphite.
+• Blending the colors requires different skills than blending graphite.

 • Some basic understanding of color theory will be necessary.